PLP-WebTechnologies/feb-2025-final-project-and-deployment-kgolomoleba/README.md

-# TechieTrends
+# TechTical

 **Author:** Kgololosego Moleba

 ---

-**TechieTrends** is your modern, interactive source for the freshest technology news, breakthroughs, and digital culture.
+**TechTical** is your modern, interactive source for the freshest technology news, breakthroughs, and digital culture.
 Built as a showcase of advanced web development skills, this site features a dark, vibrant UI, live news, and a focus on clarity and usability.

 ---